Pediatric Physical Therapy in Chicago – Best Pediatric Physical Therapists

 - Smoothing transitions from Early Intervention to treatment augmentation, school, and into adult life.

-The process of supporting children and our families begins with the interview, intake information, conversation to identify the child’s needs, family concerns, and continues with an examination and evaluation of the child in the context of their routines and daily activities.
+The process of supporting children and our families with pediatric physical therapy in chicago begins with the interview, intake information, conversation to identify the child’s needs, family concerns, and continues with an examination and evaluation of the child in the context of their routines and daily activities.
 Once a PT treatment plan is determined, parents and families are provided rationales to help them change or augment wanted behaviors or motor patterns.
 Our parents are informed of best practices, and get opportunities for return demonstrations to enhance wanted motor patterns for optimizing their development and repeated work at home through home programming.
 We provide written, verbal and physical opportunities to enhance positive physical therapy outcomes.
 Our PT team will collaborate and consult with school physical therapists and early interventionists to engage and maintain connection and collaboration of family goals.

 Our PT team provides confidential collaboration with our families via in- person treatment, text, telehealth options and zoom if necessary, during constrained times.

-Our physical therapists and ( any physical therapist assistants) must be graduates of accredited educational programs and comply with rules of state licensure and practice guidelines.
+Our physical therapists and (any physical therapist assistants) must be graduates of accredited educational programs and comply with rules of state licensure and practice guidelines.
 Additional credentials related to specialization in content, and skills described earlier, or other academic degrees, may be used to recognize an individual’s advanced knowledge and skills through the APTA and the ABPTS.

 - Does your child have delays in their gross motor milestones or skills you notice?